Jump to content

 • In-Game Bonus: Handbags provided additional carrier capacity to the wearer.
 It is also a way to hide small items.
 Provides a single advantage to Sleight of Hand checks to hide a small item.

-Range Pack: This is a tactical backpack that comes in Medium and Large size.
+Range Pack: This tactical backpack comes in Medium and Large sizes.
 The medium size has a spacious inner compartment capable of holding roughly 10 pounds of gear and can hold an additional 4 pounds in six zippered external compartments.
 The larger version holds 18 pounds of equipment in the internal compartment and another 6 pounds in the zippered external pouches.
-A range pack easily holds several pistols and a sub-machine gun and the larger version can hold disassembled rifles.
+A range pack easily holds several pistols and a submachine gun, and the larger version can hold disassembled rifles.

 • In-Game Bonus: Range Pack provided additional carrier capacity to the wearer.
 It is also a way to hide non-clunky/clumsy items.
 Provides a single advantage to Sleight of Hand checks to hide non-clunky/clumsy weapons and ammo.

 Secure Wallet: A small and simple wallet design that also has a locking component.
-The type and difficulty of the lock depends on the Tech Level.
+The type and difficulty of the lock depend on the Tech Level.
 At level 0 it is DC12.
-It is designed to store personal identification information such as 'papers' and 'id cards' as well as financial tools like a credit card.
+It is designed to store personal identification information, such as 'papers' and 'ID cards', as well as financial tools like a credit card.

 • In-Game Bonus: A Secure Wallet is usually a status symbol or used by paranoid people.
-This can be used as a 'prop' to help pretend to be richer then one really is.
+This can be used as a 'prop' to help pretend to be richer than one really is.

 Clothing

 Crafting Type: Structural All these items are considered Small Structural items.
-Many that some of the special rules concerning crafting a structure do not apply for these items.
+Many of the special rules governing the crafting of structures do not apply to these items.

 Note about Tech Level: All these items are considered Tech Level 0.
 They are items any industrialized civilization should be able to make.